 - i.
 Provide a budgetary allocation for curriculum reform process; - ii.
-Mobilise development partners, civil society and NGO, to finance the curriculum reform process; - iii.
+Mobilise development partners, private sector and other stakeholders to finance the curriculum reform process; - iii.
 Establish a framework for engaging development partners and other stakeholders; - iv.
-Engage stakeholders through partnerships principles to fund curriculum reforms through a multi-sectoral approach - v.
-Lobbying for increased grants from development partners to supplement government funding; - vi.
-Establishing networks for technical assistance on competency based curriculum - vii.
-Conduct outreach programmes for dissemination of reformed curriculum;
+Engage stakeholders through partnership principles to fund curriculum reforms through a multi-sectoral approach; - v.
+Lobby for increased grants from development partners to supplement government funding; - vi.
+Establish networks for technical assistance on competency- based curriculum - vii.
+Conduct outreach programmes for dissemination of the reformed curriculum; - viii.
+Develop a framework for monitoring and evaluation of the efficiency in resource utilization: - ix.
+Streamline the distribution and effective utilisation of resources; - x.
+Undertake an audit to assess the capacity for implementing the competency-based curriculum;

-- viii.
-Develop a framework for monitoring and evaluation of the efficiency in resource utilization; - ix.
-Streamline the distribution and effective utilization of resources; - x.
-Undertake an audit to assess their capacity for implementing the competency based curriculum; - xi.
-Rehabilitate secondary schools to offer competency based curriculum; - xii.
-Establish Technical and Vocational Training Education facilities to accommodate the curriculum pathways; and - xiii.
+- xi.
+Restructure basic education for competency- based curriculum; - xii.
+Establish Technical and Vocational Training Education facilities to accommodate the curriculum pathways and; - xiii.
 Establish model schools and regional centres of expertise for training and capacity building.

-CHAPTER EIGHT: GOVERNANCE
+CHAPTER EIGHT GOVERNANCE